mrezaghafari/BPP_using_ROI_SVC/README.md

 Please write me an email if you want the (un)compressed video game files: ```mohammadreza.ghafari@loria.fr```

-This study was funded by ```PEPR Network of Future```, subproject Networks Architectures & In frastructure.
+This study was funded by ```PEPR Network of Future```, subproject Networks Architectures & Infrastructure.